Oracle FastConnect hosted ports

 FastConnect Dedicated Ports

-Connections to 1Gbps & 10Gbps FastConnect dedicated ports can be supported via a standard DCNet On Demand port – providing a DC cross connect is requested via the On Demand portal (the Google LOA should be attached to the cross connect request).
+Connections to 1Gbps & 10Gbps FastConnect dedicated ports can be supported via a standard DCNet On Demand port – providing a DC cross connect is requested via the On Demand portal (the Oracle LOA should be attached to the cross connect request).